 - Learn what breaks connection with a child and what brings connection.

 - Learn the neuroscience of active listening, empathy and understanding and why they can heal brains, minds and bodies.

 - Listen to examples of how to express empathy in terms of finding the words to say it.

 - Learn how children/young people can experience huge relief from talking about painful events with someone trained to listen and who helps them make sense of what’s happened.

-- Listen to a wealth of creative interventions designed to empower children and young people to safely reflect on key events in their lives.
+- Listen to a wealth of creative interventions (use of puppets, sand play, big empathy drawings, therapeutic story) designed to empower children and young people to safely reflect on key events in their lives.

-- Learn about use of puppets, sandplay, big empathy drawings and therapeutic story to help a child talk about what’s troubling them.
-Learn how to help children and young people to think psychologically so that at times of stress, they can reflect rather than react.
+- Learn how to help children and young people to think psychologically so that at times of stress, they can reflect rather than react.